 For Faculty & Staff

-Please note that a PDF copy of the FSPA Undergraduate Handbook is available (see Resources to download on right).
+Please note that a PDF copy of the FSPA Undergraduate Handbook is available for download.

 Faculty are required to report any planned absences in writing (email please) to the Director with a copy to email@example.com.